 Management Approaches

-Krungsri emphasizes conducting business based on good corporate governance principles and combating all forms of corruptions.
-Our management approaches are as follows
+Krungsri Group emphasizes conducting business based on the Good Corporate Governance Principles and combating all forms of bribery and corruption with the following management approaches.

 - The Board of Directors stipulated “Good Corporate Governance Principles” in writing.
 The contents cover shareholders’ rights and equitable treatment; disclosure of information and transparency; composition and qualifications of the Board of Directors; roles and responsibilities of the Chairman and the Board of Directors including the subcommittees reporting to it; roles and responsibilities of the President and Chief Executive Officer and other executives; internal control system and internal audit system; Krungsri Group’s business philosophy and roles toward stakeholders; Krungsri’s mission, vision, and core values; and the Code of Conduct and employees’ compliance with it.
 It is stipulated that these principles must be revised every year or without delay upon any significant change to ensure that Krungsri’s Good Corporate Governance Principles are appropriate to the changed situations and correspond with the relevant criteria, including the organization structure and the compliance environment of Krungsri Group.